How To Make A Good Website

 User Needs & Personas

 Great websites understand the needs of their users well.
-One way to learn about users is by engaging in various research techniques such as ethnographic interviews or surveys.
+One way to learn about these needs is by engaging in various research techniques such as ethnographic interviews or surveys.
 Recruiting people to participate in this can be a challenge, but providing incentives helps.
 The data gathered can be used to develop a Persona (the book The About Face Chapters 1-7 cover this in detail), which is a commonly used tool in websites and other digital products.
-It enables design teams to build features with the user needs in mind:
+Persona’s are usually rough sketches of website users, their needs, and the tasks that they typically carry out.
+They are rough sketches because users and their needs are constantly changing and they’ll need to be revised.
+Design teams decide on which features to add to the website based on this Persona:

 Search Engine Optimisation (SEO) & Keywords